-SOPHARMA GROUP (the Group) is comprised of the parent company and its twenty one (2010: eighteen) subsidiaries.
-In addition, the Group has an investment in one joint venture (2010: one joint venture and one associate - until 4 September 2010).
+SOPHARMA GROUP (the Group) is comprised of the parent company and its twenty (2011: twenty one) subsidiaries.
+In addition, the Group has an investment in one joint venture (2011: one joint venture).

 Parent company

 SOPHARMA AD (the parent company) is a business entity registered in Bulgaria with a seat and address of management: Sofia, 16, Iliensko Shousse Str.